1.5 Medical Product Use During Pregnancy and Outcome of Interest Summary Tables

 For each pregnant cohort in the study, users can summarize four different quantities by MOI and trimester.
 Table 1.6 below shows the available quantities to summarize and the titles of those tables.

 Note that table T1 is the only summary table by trimester that outputs percent in addition to count, since percentages are calculated as the proportion of pregnant episodes with evidence of the MOI in the given period out of the total number of pregnant episodes.
-Tables T2 through T4 summarize MOI episodes or codes instead of pregnant episodes, so no percentages are output.
+Tables T2 through T4 summarize MOI episodes or codes instead of pregnancy episodes, so percentages are not output.

 Table 1.6: Summary Tables by Trimester